 Jessica Grubb hopes to combat the spread of censorship and misinformation through teaching books that some seek to keep from students.
 Her “Banned Books Literature Circles” are a vehicle for essential discussions of some of the toughest topics to tackle.
 “Teaching banned books introduces students to literary work that challenges them to decipher why the particular title might have been banned/received controversy,” stated Grubb.
 In addition to Maus, Grubb and her students discuss other banned books such as The Glass Castle, Looking for Alaska, and A Thousand Splendid Suns.

 Grubb’s favorite book is a banned book, To Kill a Mockingbird by Harper Lee.
-“It has stood the test of time and is still, unfortunately, incredibly relevant and current as it was when it was written over sixty years ago,” said Grubb.
+“It has stood the test of time and is still, unfortunately, incredibly relevant and current as it was when it was written over sixty years ago,” Grubb said.
 “It touched my heart when I first read it at fourteen years old and is a book that everyone needs to read at least once in their life.”
 Grubb made a point to quote, “Real courage is when you know you’re licked before you begin, but you begin anyway and see it through no matter what.”